myryk31415/minishell/README.md

 # Minishell
-This project is our own little shell written completly.
+This project is our own little shell written completely in C.
 While it is not as feature complete as bash or zsh, it provides most features typically used.

 ## Features